earino/ufc_on_fox_visualization/report.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

+There is no question that as the years pass, the height and size of the bubbles is shrinking.

 So, let's use some fun tools, let's use the forecast package.
 It's not a good sign when the forecast package actually predicts values below zero: